emeraldfire999/EmeraldFireBookVaultApp/README.md

 🛠 Tech Details
 • 	Built with HTML, CSS, and JavaScript
-• 	Uses  to save your data privately
+• 	Uses localStorage to save your data privately
-• 	Fully offline-capable
+• 	Fully offline‑capable
 • 	Hosted on GitHub Pages

 ✨ Version
-v1.0 — First public release
+v4.0 — First public release
 More polish and features coming soon!

 💬 Questions or Feedback?
 Feel free to fork the repo, open an issue, or reach out via blog comments.

-Powered by the Emerald Fire Book Vault App 🌿
+🌿 Powered by the Emerald Fire Book Vault App 🌿